Sunday School Lesson: An Angel Appears to Mary

 Supplies:

-Before class, photocopy the “Will You Risk It?” handout (see the bottom of this post).
+Before class, make copies of the “Will You Risk It?” handout.
 Cut the assignments apart.
-Make enough copies so that each student will have an assignment.
+Make enough copies so that each child will have an assignment.
 Put each assignment with one rubber band in a separate envelope.
 Seal the envelopes.

 Say: You’re invited to take a risk today.
 You don’t have to take the risk, but if you do you must agree to do whatever the instructions inside the envelope ask you to do.
 If you take this risk, you may also be rewarded.
 I have an envelope for each of you.
 Who wants an envelope?